Dundalk: Border town

 In addition, the outbreak of the Troubles in Northern Ireland in 1968 and the town's position close to the border saw the town's population swell, as nationalists/Catholics fleeing the violence in Northern Ireland settled in the area.
 As a result of the ongoing sectarianism in the north, there was sympathy for the cause of the Provisional Irish Republican Army and Sinn Féin, and the town was home to several IRA members.
 It was in this period that Dundalk earned the nickname 'El Paso', after the town in Texas on the border with Mexico.
 British Prime Minister Margaret Thatcher asked Taoiseach Garret FitzGerald after the signing of the Anglo-Irish Agreement what his reaction would be if the British bombed Dundalk to stop the IRA from launching attacks in Northern Ireland.

 On 19 December 1975, a car bombing in the centre of the town carried out by the Ulster Volunteer Force killed two people and injured 15.
 There were several incidents of British military incursions into North Louth.
 The town was also the scene of several killings connected to the INLA and its internal feuds and criminal activity.
 On 1 September 1973, the 27 Infantry Battalion of the Irish Army was established with its headquarters in Dundalk barracks, as a result of the ongoing violence in the border region of North Louth / South Armagh.
 The barracks was renamed Aiken Barracks in 1986 in honour of Frank Aiken.

-Dundalk celebrated its 'official' 1200th year in 1989, meaning the Irish government recognised 789 as the year in which the first settlement was founded, with then President of Ireland, Dr. Patrick Hillery, attending a celebration at the Market Square.
+Dundalk celebrated its 'heritage year' in 1989, claiming 1200 years of history.
+The then President of Ireland, Dr. Patrick Hillery, attended a celebration at the Market Square to open the year-long local celebrations of the milestone, which was intended to "dispel the economic gloom" that had impacted the town during the 1980s.

 After the start of the Northern Ireland peace process, and the subsequent Good Friday Agreement, then U.S. president, Bill Clinton chose Dundalk to make an open-air address in December 2000 in support of the peace process.
 In his speech in the Market Square, witnessed by an estimated 60,000 people, Clinton spoke of "a new day in Dundalk and a new day in Ireland".